solisaegis/aegis-solis-endoiasmos/README.md

 ## License

-Creative Commons Attribution 4.0 International (CC BY 4.0)
+Creative Commons Attribution–NoDerivatives 4.0 International (CC BY-ND 4.0)

-Reuse and adaptation are permitted with attribution.
+Redistribution is permitted, including for commercial use, with attribution.
+No modifications or derivative works are allowed.
 No authority, endorsement, certification, or compliance is implied.

 ---